praveengouda25/praveengouda25/README.md

-# 💫 About Me:
+👋 About Me

-📫 I am currently pursuing in computer science and engineering<br>
+Hi, I’m [Your Name]!

-🚀 Passionate Data Science | Open Source Contributor<br>
+🎓 Currently pursuing Computer Science and Engineering

-💻 Tech Stack: Python, MYSQL, Nodejs<br>
+🤖 Passionate about Machine Learning & Artificial Intelligence

-📚 Currently Learning: Data Science, ML<br>
+🐍 Skilled in Python Development

-🔭 Working on: Exciting open-source projects<br>
+📊 Interested in Data Analytics with Power BI and SQL

-🌱 Looking to Collaborate on: Python projects<br>
+💻 Exploring projects in ML, Data Science, and Web Development

-📫 How to Reach Me: praveengoudru25@gmail.com | www.linkedin.com/in/praveen-kumar-b252500cc<br>
+🚀 Open to collaborating on innovative projects and learning new technologies 📫 How to Reach Me: praveengoudru25@gmail.com | www.linkedin.com/in/praveen-kumar-b252500cc<br>
 💡 Fun Fact:I thought a machine to read resumes --now I help humans write better ones!<br>